AnanthSankaralingam/chromie/README.md

 ### BUGS
 1. Browser session for a second run doesn't work.
 Once the 3 minutes are up, even if the user has more total_minutes, they can't start a new session successfully
-3. Test button is confusing: we need to remove it or use it.
-In long term, we can maybe create a simple hyperagent script based on coding agent's explanation + manifest to create some automated page navigation to ease testing
 4. token tracking is not updating even though logs say they are
-5. Onboarding modal when routed to builder page should show 2-3 slides they can click through.
-Users need to know how to use the app.
-6. All icons/buttons on onboarding modals should match button from the app-bar-builder
 7. icons arent always downloaded to the extension.
 8. project limits are not correctly enforced. free user can build up to 3 projects
-9. Verify you're a human on the simulated browser is annoying (not sure if we can do anything for that).
-10. manifest is sometimes not auto formatted as json. run the "format" button flow as soon as it's available so users don't have to.
-11. UX: auto-format manifest, chromie as default icon for extensions, auto-submit prompt after sign up
+11. UX: chromie as default icon for extensions, auto-submit prompt after sign up